How to use the Trip Manager

 This updates the active saved trip instead of creating another one.

-If the current workspace is only a scratch draft, the save button becomes Save as New Trip.
+If the current workspace is a Scratch draft, the save action is Save As....

 Use it when: